tangentsoft/pidp8i/doc/uwfocal-manual.md

 assumed to have the value 'zero' until another value has been assigned.
 The `TYPE $` command can be used to list all the values in the Symbol Table in the order they were defined by the program.
-The ZERO command is used to clear the table, or to selectively set some of the variables to zero.
-Variables with the value '0' may be replaced by other, non-zero variables when the symbol table fills up.
+The ZERO command is used to clear the table or to selectively set some of the variables to zero.
+Variables with the value '0' may be replaced by other non-zero variables when the symbol table fills up.
 This is transparent to the programmer since 'undefined' variables are always zero anyway.